collective/collective.shibboleth/README.rst

 The first option is able to be more seamless as you can utilise a login portlet inside Plone, rather than having a jarring jump to a WAYF or IdP page.
-It also means you can provide an embedded Identity Provider listing *embedded* within your site, making the login process as clean as possible.
+It also means you can provide an Identity Provider listing *embedded* within your site, making the login process as clean as possible.

 How Plone handles authentication